ferenckata/SQSeminarPaper/manuscript.md

 We also gained awareness of packages or technical solutions, which help to improve software performance and quality.

 The benefits of code reviews have been reviewed in the past [@doi:10.5334/jors.35; @doi:10.1371/journal.pcbi.1008119; @{https://logicmag.io/clouds/agile-and-the-long-crisis-of-software/}, @ISBN:9780201616224].
-This includes fairly obvious things like implementing consistent coding standards, detecting bugs and errors, but also less expected outcomes, such as diverse learning, fostering of a positive environment or enhancing efficiency.
+This includes fairly obvious things like implementing consistent coding standards, detecting bugs and errors, but also less expected outcomes, such as diverse learning, fostering of a positive environment, or enhancing efficiency.
 Prior to a scheduled code review, the author is expected to write their code in a way that it will be explainable and understood by others.
 This expectation is largely self-inflicted as each person feel the pressure of exposing their weaknesses - even within a friendly environment.
 During the code review, the author has to explain some aspect of their code clearly (e.g. structure, algorithm implementation, performance related decisions).
 In our settings, it is entirely up to the author to choose which aspect of the code, or software product to discuss.
 Although it is implied that participants of code reviews are intended to discuss implementation details, we accept and enjoy discussions about any other aspect of the code, such as user interface design, documentation, or architecture considerations.

 The other participants may not be deeply familiar with the particular project, but they have their unique knowledge and point of view.
 The feedback obtained can help fix existing or potential future issues, improve the implementation, and produce cleaner, more concise code.
 Our experience indicates a broader adoption of theoretical aspects and good practices of software engineering highlighted during these code review sessions.
 We found that during these meetings implicit peer-pressure helps us achieve most goals: standardization of practices, improved code quality, and enhanced usability of the software.

 As a positive additional outcome, we noticed an increasing understanding in each other’s projects that naturally emerged through talking about the examined code.
 This enabled us to give more involved comments during subsequent group meetings too, where we would naturally discuss each other's scientific projects.
 Additionally, seeing and analysing everyone's code on a more hands-on level showed us how repetitive some pieces of code can be in different projects.
-This redundancy can be removed by implementing a system to share resources.
+This redundancy is partially removed by implementing a system to share resources.

-Resource sharing boils down to making sure that useful online resources are brought to the attention of all participants easily.
+Resource sharing boils down to making sure that useful resources are brought to the attention of all participants easily.
 It can be discussed from two perspectives: external open-access resources (forums, repositories, packages and libraries) and internal (within-group resources with tools).
 The latter is very important as it allows for team contribution that can benefit the individual project development.
 A simple example of this could be a shared repository of various computational tools that were developed by members of the group.